-My passion for editing led to my professional break as a documentary editor on high-profile strands such as Secret History, Cutting Edge and The Real..
-My work as a filmmaker began in 2000 when I won a commission from BBC Films/BBC2.
-The subsequent film, The Love Doctor, a twenty minute film starring Nitin Ganatra and Emma Catherwood was commended at festivals across the world.
+My passion for editing led to my professional break as a documentary editor on high-profile strands such as Secret History, Witness and The Real..
+My work as a filmmaker began in 2000 when I won a commission from BBC Films.
+The subsequent film, The Love Doctor, a twenty minute film starring Nitin Ganatra and Emma Catherwood and produced by Laura Hastings-Smith was commended at festivals across the world.
 It was the first of several shorts over the next ten years including Bust, which showed at Cannes and The Three Rules of Infidelity which was selected for the Rushes Soho Shorts Festival.

 In 2003 I directed two part drama Second Generation for Channel 4, starring Parminder Nagra and Om Puri, which won an EMMA and was named in the Observer's top ten television pieces of 2003.
 The two part Brit Asian drama garnered awards from around the world and in 2010 featured in the BFI's retrospective of the best British TV of the 21st century.